iso4free/spedit/README.md

 You can add, copy and remove layers in the layer panel, the active layer name is highlighted in red.
 It is also possible to toggle the visibility of a layer by clicking on the eye icon opposite the layer name.
 The icon with a lock allows you to lock a layer from changes (will be used when sharing layers between different frames).
 Double-click the layer name with the left mouse button to change the layer name.

-For those who like a minimalistic interface and use the maximum screen area for drawing, there is an option to switch to full-screen mode (shortcut <F11>), as well as to hide the extra panels - layers, frames, palette with a preview using the corresponding buttons on the toolbar .
+For those who like a minimalistic interface and use the maximum screen area for drawing, there is an option to switch to full-screen mode (shortcut <F11>), as well as to hide the extra panels - layers, frames, palette with a preview using the corresponding buttons on the toolbar.

+Press the 'Create new frame' button on the toolbar to start new image.
+A dialogue will appear where Yuo need to set frame name, width, height and min cell size in draw grid (from 4 to 20).
+It means the minimum value grid will be zoomed out.

 THE FUTURE
 ==========